 - Personal details such as name, address, contact number, registration number and insurance details are exchanged.

 Insurance information must be given to anyone who may want to make a claim.
-If not, the collision must be reported to the police in person as soon as possible within 24 hours.
+If details have not been exchanged then the collision must be reported to the police within 24 hours.
+You can report road traffic incidents online or at a police station

 What will the police do?